sligoo/geoSong/README.md

 Jest is a Node-based runner.
 This means that the tests always run in a Node environment and not in a real browser.
 This lets us enable fast iteration speed and prevent flakiness.

 While Jest provides browser globals such as `window` thanks to [jsdom](https://github.com/tmpvar/jsdom), they are only approximations of the real browser behavior.
-Jest is intended to be used for unit tests of your logic and your components rather than the DOM quirks.
+Jest is intended to be used for unit tests of your logic and your signup_components rather than the DOM quirks.

 We recommend that you use a separate tool for browser end-to-end tests if you need them.
 They are beyond the scope of Create React App.